WHO WE ARE

 Darlene joined Federated Church as the Office & Communications Administrator in October 2022.

 She comes to us with 19 years experience in a church office.
 Darlene and her husband, Robert "Rob", reside in Cortland, where they raised their two sons.
-She has three grandchildren (a boy and a girl in Aurora and a boy in Vernon Hills).
+She has four grandchildren (2 boys and 2 girls).

 Gary Mattin